Trouble Orgasming? Practices To Help You Find More Pleasure

 Nipples

 Although not nearly as common as clitoral orgasms, some people can reach climax through nipple stimulation alone.
-However, even though you may not be able to have an orgasm by just stimulating your nipples, nipple play can help increase your arousal enough that other forms of stimulation will be more effective.
+Even if you can’t have a real orgasm by just stimulating your nipples, nipple play can help increase your arousal enough that other forms of stimulation will be more effective.
 Try gently brushing your fingertips against them and then pinching them harder.

 Masturbate With Toys and Vibrators

-While we strongly urge you to explore your body with your hands first, sex toys (like dildos and vibrators) can also help you reach orgasm during masturbation.
+While we strongly urge you to explore your body with your hands first, sex toys (like dildos and vibrators) can also help you reach an intense orgasm during masturbation.
 You don’t want to rely on them every time, but using them to find out what type of stimulation arouses you the most is super beneficial.
+After all, there’s no “right” or best way to masturbate — it’s different for every body!

 Try toys one at a time, externally or internally, to supplement exploring your other erogenous zones by hand.
 If it’s your first time using sex toys, just make sure you don’t use silicone sex toys with silicone-based lube.
 You’ll also want to clean them thoroughly before putting them away.
-There are many toys to choose from, including oral sex simulators with a sucking function!
+There are many toys to choose from, including oral sex simulators with a sucking function (sometimes called a clit sucker).

 Try an Arousal Oil or Lube